 - Log monitoring

 - Analyzing customer behavior

 As noted, the nature of your data sources plays a big role in defining whether the data is suited for batch or streaming processing.

 That doesn’t mean, however, that there’s nothing you can do to turn batch data into streaming data to take advantage of real-time analytics.
-If you’re working with legacy data sources like mainframes, you can use a tool like DMX-h to automate the data access and integration process and turn your mainframe batch data into streaming data.
+If you’re working with legacy data sources like mainframes, you can use a tool like Connect for Big Data to automate the data access and integration process and turn your mainframe batch data into streaming data.